royalnationscup/royalnationscup.github.io/README.md

 ## Team pages
 The team pages are also fetching data from [npoint.io](https://www.npoint.io).
 To fetch from a specific endpoint add a `npoint` url parameter with the value of the npoint id.
 Also required is a flag id to identify the team.
-Add eg. `id=GER` as a parameter to fetch the german team.
+Add eg. `id=GER` as a parameter to fetch the German team.

 ```
 {